-Most categories are judged in two rounds of voting in which the nominees and a single winner, multiple winners, or no winner is determined.
+Most categories are judged in two rounds of voting in which the nominees and a single honoree, multiple honorees, or no honoree is determined.
 Separate judging panels are formed for the preliminary and the final round of judging.
 In the preliminary round, large categories are divided into sub-panels and the entries are divided equally and randomly among the sub-groups.
 For this phase, judges are required to view at least 50% of each entry, and vote via secret ballot.
 High scoring entries from the first round advance to the final round.
 Judges in the final round view each entry in its entirety.